 * If you wanted assistance with your luggage to the car, you had to pay someone.
 That’s fine and all, except that’s not how it’s presented.

-* There was still a wait line to get through customs
+* There was still a waiting line to get through customs

 Truthfully, neither option seemed better than the other when it was all said and done.
 Like I said, at least we received breakfast on the final day that technically we paid for in the cost of the cruise anyway.